scala/docs.scala-lang/_overviews/scala3-book/ca-type-classes.md

 ### A real-world example

-For a real-world example of how type classes are used in Scala 3, see the `Eql` discussion in the [Multiversal Equality section][multiversal].
+For a real-world example of how type classes are used in Scala 3, see the `CanEqual` discussion in the [Multiversal Equality section][multiversal].